 You love your friends and family, of course, but they might not post the best photos.
 Tap on the Search & Explore tab (the magnifying glass icon) to see public photos and videos from users all around the world.
 You can also like and comment on these shared images.

-One useful way to use the Search & Explore tab is to check out locations before you visit them.
-Just type the name of a city or place into the search box at the top of the screen, switch to the Places tab, and pick the correct result.
-You'll get a host of images and clips to browse through.
+One useful way to use this tab is to check out locations before you visit them.
+Just type the name of a city or place into the search box at the top of the screen, switch to the Places tab, and pick the place you want to look into.
+You’ll get a host of images and clips to browse through.

 Save photos for later